-If we talk about the Wi-Fi journey of a guest today, the struggle begins right at the first step of finding the valid network and figuring out ways of how to connect and access the internet.
-Enterprises today manage and broadcast multiple SSIDs (Service Set Identifier) for various purposes, which may be as generic as “Guest Network”, which in most cases confuses the end-users as they need to manually select the valid SSID first.
-In several cases, end-users even end-up in joining any rogue network in the vicinity with potential security threats.
+If we talk about the Wi-Fi journey of a guest today, the struggle begins right at the first step of finding a valid network and figuring out ways to connect and access the internet.
+Enterprises today manage and broadcast multiple SSIDs (Service Set Identifier) for various purposes, which may be as generic as “Guest Network”, which in most cases confuses the end-users as they need to select the valid SSID manually.
+In several cases, end-users even join any rogue network in the vicinity with potential security threats.

 The next step is the authentication of end-users to access the internet.
-Enterprises today offer a full gamut of ways to offer guest access.
-Some companies just have open access on a network, and some may have placards all over the place with the Wi-Fi password printed on it.
-If the password is something cryptic like “R*9a%h$u8l.” that can be hard to remember and get rightly typed in the first time.
+Enterprises today offer a whole gamut of ways to offer guest access.
+Some companies have open access to a network, and some may have placards all over the place with the Wi-Fi password printed on it if the password is something cryptic like “R*9a%h$u8l.” that can be hard to remember and correctly typed in the first time.

-Another approach is to offer self-provisioned access via the traditional captive portal method, but it is sometimes too complicated and makes it even more difficult for the end-users to get onto the internet leaving them with no option but to opt out of this process.
-In addition to the above fears, end-users go through this painful experience of joining the Wi-Fi network every time they visit the network.
+Another approach is to offer self-provisioned access via the traditional captive portal method.
+Still, it is sometimes too complicated and makes it even more difficult for the end-users to get onto the internet, leaving them with no option but to opt out of this process.
+In addition to the above fears, end-users go through the painful experience of joining the Wi-Fi network every time they visit it.

-Even if the user successfully authenticates and connects to the network, they have their own concerns regarding the safety and security of their data onto these networks.
+Even if the user successfully authenticates and connects to the network, they have concerns regarding the safety and security of their data on these networks.

 Another challenge the enterprises are facing today is to provide a consistent Wi-Fi experience to their guests across their multiple venues having different SSIDs e.g. in case of multiple brands owned by a hotel chain but having one consolidated loyalty brand or in case of a retail chain with multiple brands, either the loyalty program SSID needs to be configured at every hotel or the user’s phones must be configured with several SSIDs.